leejo/leejo.github.io/_posts/2021-01-18-whats-with-all-the-monopoloys.md

 Thankfully they didn't go as local as having a version for the village because that would be stupid.
 And look at the price: 69.- CHF.
 Board games are not cheap in Switzerland but you can buy games like Wingspan, Azul, Catan, Root, Ticket to Ride, etc, for 50.- CHF or so in most board games stores.

-What's interesting about nearly all of the variations I find is that clearly they are some sort of licensed / franchised version of the game as the style of the box, board, font, chap in the top hat, are all clearly the same as the original version we are all familiar with.
-So it's not like these are rip-offs - the owners of the various copyrights are clearly in on this.
+What's interesting about nearly all of the variations I find is that they must be some sort of licensed / franchised version of the game as the style of the box, board, font, chap in the top hat, are all clearly the same as the original version we are all familiar with.
+So it's not like these are rip-offs - the owners of the various copyrights are in on this.

 **So How Much Do These Things Actually Cost?**